kevlarnn/DemoOnDesktop/README.md

 # DemoOnDesktop
-This is for testing git on Desktop.
+This is for testing git.